One of the most popular supplement categories on the market today is protein powders.

 When you work out, you are either purposefully breaking down your muscle tissue, or that breakdown is happening as a byproduct of the physical performance you're doing.

-Knowing that our body uses protein AND the individual amino acids that make up protein to repair and build new muscle tissue, it makes sense that speed is king in the post-workout setting.
+Knowing that our body uses protein and the individual amino acids that make up protein to repair and build new muscle tissue, it makes sense that speed is king in the post-workout setting.

 The faster we can supply the muscles we worked with a high-quality source of protein, the faster we can recover.